gucci-j/lowres-cve/eval/README.md

 Evaluation
 ===

-Here, we evaluate models on machine translation and summarization tasks.
+Here, we evaluate models on machine translation, summarization, reading comprehension, and general reasoning and knowledge tasks.
 We use the `lighteval` library to evaluate the models.

 ## Reproduction
 First, you need to download datasets: